-An important consequence of the Montague Review was the successful introduction in 2007 of a bill into Parliament that would provide London's Mayor with the powers to levy a supplementary business rate on firms in London to fund Crossrail and other projects.
-The Business Rate Supplement was first levied in 2010 as a two-pence in the pound levy on all larger London businesses.
-Of Crossrail's total costs of £14.7 billion, £4.7 billion is to be funded through the BRS, with Transport for London providing £7.1 billion, the Government a direct grant of £4.7 billion, Network Rail £2.3 billion and the rest coming from developers gaining specific benefit from the scheme.
+An important consequence of the Montague review was the successful introduction in 2007 of a bill into Parliament that would provide London's mayor with the powers to levy a supplementary business rate on firms in London to fund Crossrail and other projects.
+The Business Rate Supplement was first levied in 2010 as a 2pence in the pound levy on all larger London businesses. £4.7bn of Crossrail's total costs of £14.7bn is to be funded through the BRS, with Transport for London providing £7.1bn, the government a direct grant of £4.7bn, Network Rail £2.3bn and the rest coming from developers gaining specific benefit from the scheme.
 This funding for Crossrail was confirmed in the Government's 2010 Spending Review.
 The gap between the case for Crossrail in the appraisal and the requirement funding was finally closed.

+6.3.
 The wider economic impacts of Crossrail

 The Montague Review carried out an assessment of the economic case for the project and concluded that the estimated BCR of 1.99:1 was generally sound.
 The Review concluded that the analysis had followed the Department's guidance.
 The Review also considered the assessment of the wider benefits that Crossrail was anticipated to provide.
-The 2003 Business Case reported on the jobs created in Central London as a consequence of removing a constraint on commuting and provided an estimate that these jobs might add between £8-9 billion in present value terms to UK GDP.
-A provisional estimate of the economic welfare benefits of these additional jobs and of their impact on agglomeration suggested that this effect might add £4.5 billion or around 20% to the benefits of the scheme.
-In addition, following the WebTAG guidance on the assessment of regeneration, the scheme had the potential to create between 56 000 and 100 000 additional jobs in the Thames Gateway and other regeneration areas with high local unemployment, and where Crossrail would improve accessibility and employment prospects and encourage firms to locate there.
+The 2003 Business Case reported on the jobs created in Central London as a consequence of removing a constraint on commuting and provided an estimate that these jobs might add between £8 and £9bn in present value terms to UK GDP.
+A provisional estimate of the economic welfare benefits of these additional jobs and of their impact on agglomeration suggested that this effect might add £4.5bn or around 20% to the benefits of the scheme.
+In addition, following the WebTAG guidance on the assessment of regeneration, the scheme had the potential to create between 56,000 and 100,000 additional jobs in the Thames Gateway and other regeneration areas with high local unemployment and where Crossrail would improve accessibility and employment prospects and encourage firms to locate there.